jamesbryer/Library-Finder-Project/docs/planning.md

 Google maps will also show nearby libraries, however results can be cluttered with other surrounding points of interest.

 ### Expected Risks
-Especially during covid-19 pandemic, opening hours and availability can vary and it is possible the data can become outdated.
+Especially during covid-19 pandemic, opening hours and availability can vary and it is possible the libraries could be closed.

 ## Project Scope
 1. have user friendly interface